xsc/lexington/README.md

 lexington
 =========

+__Please read:__ Since this project started, a lot of lexing/parsing libraries emerged, most of them doing the job better than lexington.
+(Have a look at [instaparse](https://github.com/Engelberg/instaparse) and be amazed.)
+I will thus not continue working on this library, except for fixing issues that may arise.

 [![Build Status of Master](https://travis-ci.org/xsc/lexington.png?branch=master)](https://travis-ci.org/xsc/lexington)

 lexington is aimed at simplifying the creation of extensible and combinable lexers.
 Written in Clojure it offers a